msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 Backfills aren't a silver bullet either.
 Continually polling for re-emergence of deleted data and retriggering deletion requests creates churn, increased service load, and does not scale when accumulating hundreds of thousands or millions of historical deletion requests.
 When the underlying resurrection pathways remain open, backfills simply repeat the same work indefinitely.

 The practical goal is not perfect ordering of deletion.
-It is *eventual deletion*: every system should converge to their expected deletion state within the applicable deletion window, and the organization should detect those that do not.
+It is *eventual deletion*: every system should converge to its expected deletion state within the applicable deletion window, and the organization should detect those that do not.

 Not all systems require complex deletion workflows.
 Many only need recent data to operate.
 For these services, it's often simpler to automatically delete records after a defined time period, using time-to-live or object expiry lifecycles.
 These services may not need explicit deletion onboarding if they can demonstrate that personal data is automatically removed within the applicable deletion window.